 Product and Services Intelligence

-Product intelligence is all about what players in your market offer their customers.
+Product and services intelligence is all about what players in your market offer their customers.
 For some businesses, products will be physical goods such as electronics, vehicles, appliances, or toys.
 For others, products are software or services.

 Tracking popular products in your marketplace and their evolution over time can help you with: